Joystream/bounties/README.md

 - **Start Date**
-  - The date the bounty became `active`
+  - The date the bounty became `active`.

 - **Assignee(s)**
   - If an applicant has been approved to start work, the person's GitHub `Username` will be listed.